seeralans/noty-vt/areas/nssde.typ

 dynamics of the switching variable $lambda_t$.

-== Necessity of Intermediate timescale.
+== Necessity of an intermediate timescale.

 From @eq-lam-sde, it is evident that the switching variable $lambda_t$ evolves on a faster timescale compared to the state variable $x_t$ when near the